The Bike Shack

 The Bike Shack also accepts donated bicycles that can be repaired and put to good use.
 Several faculty and staff have already donated bikes.
 Students can work in The Bike Shack for five hours to earn a bicycle or just pay $75 for one.

 Dr. Peterson used funds from the Natural Resources Committee and from Dean John Eccles to get the shop up and running.
-Physical Plant workers poured a new concrete floor and wired the shop with electricity.

 Dr. Peterson, Dr. Coco, and Brian Kane, sciences laboratory coordinator, are the backbone of the operation and all serious bike riders.
 Dr. Coco and Kane are also trained bike mechanics.
 All three of them are having fun.